Remi-Gau/check_my_code/README.md

 _Because we all need pointers when it comes to make our codebase better._

-A lot of us (at least in neuroscience) learn matlab by aping scripts we have borrowed from someone: one day you were given some .m files, a tap on the shoulder and "good luck" and you have been reverse engineering the wheel on what it means to write good code since then.
+A lot of us (at least in neuroscience) learn Matlab by aping scripts we have borrowed from someone: one day you were given some .m files, a tap on the shoulder and "good luck" and you have been reverse engineering the wheel on what it means to write good code since then.